-"This letter is submitted to vehemently protest the fraudulent manner in which the Senate Judiciary Committee confirms presidential nominees to life-time appointments on the federal bench and its abusive treatment of civic-minded representatives of the public who, without benefit of public funding, give their services freely so as to assist the Committee in performing its duty to protect the public from unfit judicial nominees.
+This letter is submitted to vehemently protest the fraudulent manner in which the Senate Judiciary Committee confirms presidential appointments on the federal bench and its abusive treatment of civic-minded representatives of the public who, without benefit of public funding give their services freely so as to assist the Committee in performing its duty to protect the

-This letter is further submitted in support of [CJA's] request for immediate reconsideration and reversal of the Committee's illegal vote yesterday, approving confirmation of Justice Lawrence Kahn's nomination as a district court judge for the Northern District of New York...such Committee vote was taken prior to the expiration of the announced deadline for closure of the record
+This letter is further submitted in support of [CJA's] request for immediate reconsideration and reversal of the Committee's illegal vote yesterday, appropriately and interest of the committee's illegal vote yesterday. proving confirmation of Justice Lawrence Kahn's nomination as a district court judge for the Northern District of New York. . . such Committee vote was taken prior to the expiration of the announced deadline for closure of the record and without any investigation by the Senate Judiciary Committee into available documentary evidence of Justice Kahn's politically-motivated, on-the-bench misconduct as a New York state court judge, for which he has been rewarded by his political patrons with a nomination for a federal judgeship.